Father dies, teenage son rescued after car goes over Torrence Avenue Bridge into Calumet River

 A 16-year-old boy was rescued by a passing boat, and police took him to the University of Chicago Medical Center in good condition, police said.

-The driver, a 38-year-old man, was also taken to the University of Chicago Medical Center, where he was pronounced dead.
-The Cook County medical examiner's office has not yet identified him.
+The driver, a 39-year-old man, was also taken to the University of Chicago Medical Center, where he was pronounced dead.
+He has been identified to the Cook County Medical Examiner's Office as Jaime Navarro.

+Monday morning, firefighters came to review the scene near the river as Area Two detectives investigate why the car lost control and how it got through the barrier net.
+Crews will have to get the car out of the water to see if the vehicle had any mechanical issues.

+Meanwhile, ABC7 has reached out to the Chicago Department of Transportation for more information on the mechanics of the bridge and barrier to see if everything was functioning properly.

 Father dies, teenage son rescued after car goes over Torrence Avenue Bridge into Calumet River